bmargogne/website-builder/readme.md

 - `assets` folder should be emptied as `_components` are created: most common things should be thought as components.
 	Eventually, the assets are kept to minimal, as specific assets are better stored in the related folder, together with html, script and style.
 - more comprehensive documentation
+- should regroup any md file, and automatically generate a page with a 'reading list' creation.
+	(--> a big file needs no click, hence no interruption, hence more uninterrompted focused reading... more efficient ! )